nix-chu/androidstudio_bash_plugin/README.md

-# (unofficial) Android Studio Project plugin for Bash Terminal
+# Android Studio Project plugin for Bash Terminal

-Bash plugin for opening Android Studio projects with ease.
+Unofficial bash plugin for opening Android Studio projects with ease.
 Works similar to opening project folders in Visual Studio Code.

 Only tested on Windows 10.